samumantha/puhti_python_example/README.md

 ## Interactive job

-Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to run parts of the script and edit the script in between test-runs; so this suits best when still writing the script.
+Within an [interactive job](https://docs.csc.fi/computing/running/interactive-usage/) it is possible to edit the script in between test-runs; so this suits best when still writing the script.
 Usually it is best to use some smaller test dataset for this.

+### Visual Studio Code

+With Visual Studio Code you can also just run parts of the script.

 * Start [Visual Studio Code](https://docs.csc.fi/computing/webinterface/vscode/) in [Puhti web interface](https://docs.csc.fi/computing/webinterface/).
     * Open VSCode start page from front page: Apps -> Visual Studio code
     * Choose settings for VSCode:
-        * Project: project_2000745
+        * Project: project_200xxxx
         * Partition: interactive
         * Number of CPU cores: 1
         * Memory: 4 Gb